-Recognized by her peers as an Illinois "Super Lawyer" in 2007, 2008, and 2009, Ms. Stewart-Page has built a successful litigation practice in the areas of ethics and professional liability, ARDC defense, and commercial litigation.
+Recognized by her peers as an Illinois "Super Lawyer" and/or "Leading Lawyer" for every year from 2007-2015, Ms. Stewart has built a successful litigation practice in the areas of ethics and professional liability, ARDC defense, and commercial litigation.

-Widely regarded as a top "lawyer's lawyer," Ms. Stewart-Page has testified as an expert in legal ethics and regularly advises and represents governmental entities, corporations, law firms, and individual lawyers in ethics matters.
+Widely regarded as a top "lawyer's lawyer," Ms. Stewart has testified as an expert in legal ethics and regularly advises and represents governmental entities, corporations, law firms, and individual lawyers in ethics matters.
 For example, she has conducted internal ethics investigations, including "Himmel" investigations, for some of the largest law firms in Chicago.
 She also regularly represents attorneys before the ARDC and in 2009 won a directed finding for her client at trial before the ARDC Hearing Board.
-Ms. Stewart-Page also represents individuals before the Committee on Character and Fitness.
+She won further dismissals for clients before the Hearing Board in 2013 and 2014.
+Ms. Stewart has also successfully represented applicants at all stages before the Illinois Board of Admission to the Bar.
 She has represented both plaintiffs and defendants in professional liability matters, recently obtaining a $3.5 million settlement in a case involving architectural negligence and a $500,000 settlement in a legal malpractice matter involving a divorce case.